 We listed file nmap-7.31.tgz file size in byte but we can make the size information more readable by using -h option.

 du command is used to get disk usage.

 $ du nmap-7.31.tgz

-We have simply listed file without providing any parameter.
+We have simply listed the file without providing any parameter.
 Provided size is in KB.
-If we want to get human friendly result we can use following.
+If we want to get a human-friendly result we can use the following.

 $ du -h nmap-7.31.tgz

 Stat command is used to get file system-related information about files and directories.
 Using stat with filename parameter will provide size information in byte mode too.